-- facilitate the provision or retention of significant economic or social infrastructure. - The route proposed has been identified with due consideration for social, economic, environmental and cultural impacts through relevant environmental assessment. - The design is such that will achieve least environmental impact consistent with not incurring excessive cost. - Where impacts are identified mitigation features have been included; - Where it can be shown the proposed development is consistent with international best practice with regard to the materials and technologies that will ensure a safe, secure, reliable, economic and efficient, high quality network.
+- The development is required in order to facilitate the provision or retention of significant economic or social infrastructure. - The route proposed has been identified with due consideration for social, economic, environmental and cultural impacts through relevant environmental assessment. - The design is such that will achieve least environmental impact consistent with not incurring excessive cost. - Where impacts are identified mitigation features have been included: - Where it can be shown the proposed development is consistent with international best practice with regard to the materials and technologies that will ensure a safe, secure, reliable, economic and efficient, high quality network.